xopxe/Toribio/docs/Tutorial.md

     tasks.rc_control.ip='127.0.0.1' --change with the ip adress of the robot tasks.rc_control.port=9999

-The remote control will behave as follows: it tracks mouse's movements, generate messages of the form "left, right" and send them over udp.
-It sends a message at least each 0.5 seconds, so if we stop transmitting the robot can deduce it must stop.
+The remote control will behave as follows: it tracks mouse's movements, generates messages of the form "left, right" and sends them over udp.
+A message is sent at least each 0.5 seconds, so if we stop transmitting the robot can deduce it must stop.
 The skeleton for the tasks/rc_control.lua file is as follows:

     local M = {}
     local toribio = require 'toribio'